 All I wanted to do was make Rose Levy Bernbaum’s lovely pineapple upside down cake.
 She uses sour cream, you see.
 And after balking at the price of sour cream in a few gourmet food stores (since sour cream is not popular in India) I decided to make my own.
+Creamy with just the right amount of tart, and much healthier than the store-bought version — here’s how you can make your own sour cream!

 Sure, sour cream has spread its creamy wings far and wide, but if you have been residing in India, you may have only tasted the flavour so far — I’m sure you’ve eaten sour cream and onion flavoured potato crisps (most brands have them).
 So, while you may not eat it as regularly as curds or yogurt (a staple in most Indian kitchens), it is definitely handy when your cake or cookie calls for sour cream — and its creamy, silky texture and tang make it a great dressing, dip, or a topping.